tannerntannern/blog/source/_posts/2019-06-25-Budgeteer-A-Budget-Balancing-Tool.md

 {% asset_img "promo.svg" %}

 You can gain some useful insights by visualizing your budget, but creating a chart like the one above this isn't always worth the effort.
-That's why I created a tool called [Budgeteer][3] that makes it easier than ever to make these charts.
+That's why I created a tool called [Budgeteer][3] that makes it easy make these charts without tedious work.
 In this post, I'd like to talk a little bit about how to use the tool as well as some of the math behind it.

 <!-- more -->